Ideas for Europe: A minority rights perspective on Europe’s refugees and migrants

 Following the Seminar there will be a short reception to celebrate the 21st anniversary of Minority Rights Group’s Budapest-based office, ‘Minority Rights Group Europe’.
 Lunch will be provided for participants.

-The event is organised in partnership with the Centre Maurits Coppieters.
+The event is organized in partnership with the Centre Maurits Coppieters.

 Photo: Collective informal shelter for Yazidis refugees who fled ISIL attacks in Iraq.
 Credit: Caroline Gluck-EU/ECHO.